ChrisWhittington/Chess-System-Tal-NNUE-2/README.md

    - To enable Favoured Move, use: `setoption name Favouredmovedepth value N`, where N is a value between 1 and 100.
    - Adjust the random factor with: `setoption name Favouredmoverandomiser value N`, where N is a value between 0 and 100.
 7. For Power Users
-   - Windows and some UI's can become unstable if cores are set too high, use at your own risk
+   - Windows and some UI's can become unstable if threads are set too high, use at your own risk
    - setoption name RelaxThreadLimit value N (set yourself as a power user)
    - setoption name LoadNNUE value (save and load NNUE files)
    - setoption name SaveNNUE value